Communicating Effectively During Change

 Different target groups, different emotions

 Change never affects everyone in the same way.
-Each target group experiences the change from a different perspective – with different questions, expectations and emotional patterns.
+Each target group experiences change from a different perspective – with different questions, expectations and emotional patterns.

 - Managers feel the pressure to provide direction, make decisions and take responsibility.